opengeospatial/geopackage/README.md

 --------------------
 The main specification is in the [spec/](spec/) folder.

+It can also be read in HTML format at http://opengis.github.io/geopackage/.

 Contributing
 ------------
 The contributor understands that any contributions, if accepted by the OGC Membership, shall